dimpase/M2/Project:-Geometric-Vertex-Decomposition.md

 ### Examples

 The following is an example of what we can currently do.
 The ideal i in the example below is the example of a toric ideal of a bipartite graph.
-In ongoing work, Cummings, Da Silva, Rajchgot, and Van Tuyl [1] have shown that these ideals are geometrically vertex decomposable.
+In recent work, Cummings, Da Silva, Rajchgot, and Van Tuyl [1] have shown that these ideals are geometrically vertex decomposable.
 Our package verifies this.
 Note that the completed version will not show all the information we have presented here.

 ```m2
 i1 : loadPackage "GeometricDecomposability"